AlexanderHott/google_drive_backup/README.md

 Go back to the dashboard, click Create Credentails, click OAuth client ID, click Desktop App, enter a name, then click create.

-Rename the `.env.example` file to `.env` and update the two values with the newly created credentials (no quotes).
+Download the json file and rename it to `credentials.json`.

+After running `main.py` for the first time, you will get an error saying that the Google Drive API is not enabled.
+Click the link and enable the API.
+You may need to wait a few minutes for the API to be enabled.